-Avoid blank walls fronting on to public streets through landscape and building articulation by vehicular circulation or parking lots.
+Avoid blank walls fronting on to public streets through landscape and building articulation focus of the development and should be integrated with the site layout, uninterrupted by vehicular circulation or parking lots.

 Individuality of stores expressed through signage, colors and shop frontages.